stacyliu16/M5-forecasting-challenge/README.md

 The following model metrics produced the smallest error of **0.57504** on the test set:
 - Prophet(growth='linear', holidays = holidays, uncertainty_samples=False, n_changepoints = 50, changepoint_prior_scale=0.7, changepoint_range=0.8, holidays_prior_scale=20, seasonality_mode='multiplicative', seasonality_prior_scale=20)
     - Note that "holidays" includes events, snap dates, as well as a +2 and -3 window for events (from EDA we found that sales increased 2 days prior to event and decreases 3 days after)

+## LightGBM Summary
+**LightGBM Model**:Light GBM is a fast, distributed, high-performance gradient boosting framework based on decision tree algorithm, used for ranking, classification and many other machine learning tasks.
+It splits the tree leaf wise with the best fit whereas other boosting algorithms split the tree depth wise or level wise rather than leaf-wise.
+So when growing on the same leaf in Light GBM, the leaf-wise algorithm can reduce more loss than the level-wise algorithm and hence results in much better accuracy which can rarely be achieved by any of the existing boosting algorithms.

+It is designed to be distributed and efficient with the following advantages: (1) Faster training speed and higher efficiency, (2) Lower memory usage, (3) Better accuracy, (4) Support of parallel and GPU learning, (5) Capable of handling large-scale data (https://lightgbm.readthedocs.io/en/latest/)

+**Model & Results:**
+- Additional features added: (1) lagging 7, 28 day demand, (2) rolling 7, 28 day mean demand, (3) additional date features
+- parameters used = {
+          "objective" : "poisson",
+          "metric" :"rmse",
+          "force_row_wise" : True,
+          "learning_rate" : 0.075,
+          "sub_row" : 0.75,
+          "bagging_freq" : 1,
+          "lambda_l2" : 0.1,
+          "metric": ["rmse"],
+          'verbosity': 1,
+          'num_iterations' : 1200,
+          'num_leaves': 128,
+          "min_data_in_leaf": 100,
+         }
+- Result: **2.93753** on the test set